serenity-is/docs/api/dotnet/Serenity.Net.Services/Serenity.Data/Field/Expression.md

 # Field.Expression property
 **namespace:** *[Serenity.Data](../../README.md#serenity.data-namespace)*   **assembly**: *[Serenity.Net.Services](../../README.md)*

-The expression (can be equal to name if no expression)
+Gets or sets the expression (can be equal to the name if there is no expression).

 ```csharp
 public string Expression { get; set; }